jueyang/jueyang.github.io/_posts/blogposts/2012-07-30-mapbox-about.md

 min: 14
 max: 17
 ---
-I did a little survey in the office chat to decide where people go around the office.
-I picked out a few recurring ones.
-My favorite one is the condo-shaped hole, which I walk by everyday.
+I did a survey in the office to decide where people go around the office/city.
+My favorite one is the condo-shaped hole, which I walk by everyday en route to lunch.

 Sadly this landmark will be replaced by a condo soon.